Cops: Man attacked patrol car with vehicle

 A Brunswick man allegedly turned his vehicle into a weapon against a Glynn County police officer early Tuesday morning, chasing the officer aggressively and attempting to ram her patrol car.

-In a reckless episode that began on I-95 and ended on Golden Isles Parkway near Altama Avenue, fellow officers responding to county policewoman Annalyse Debruijin’s distress call arrived and immobilized the driver with a “high risk traffic stop,” police reported.
+In a reckless episode that began on Interstate 95 and ended on Golden Isles Parkway near Altama Avenue, fellow officers responding to county policewoman Annalyse deBruijn’s distress call arrived and immobilized the driver with a “high risk traffic stop,” police reported.

 Doyle Harvey Shiver, 47, of Brunswick was arrested and charged with aggravated assault with a motor vehicle and possession of methamphetamine, police said.
 DUI and numerous other traffic charges are pending against Shiver, police said.

-Officer Debruijin began following a Toyota 4Runner on the interstate after seeing it traveling less than 45 mph at around 1:30 a.m., police said.
-Shiver allegedly braked hard repeatedly, forcing Debruijin to follow suit as she followed while conducting a computer check on the vehicle’s license plate.
+DeBruijn began following a Toyota 4Runner on the interstate after seeing it traveling less than 45 mph at around 1:30 a.m., police said.
+Shiver allegedly braked hard repeatedly, forcing deBruijn to follow suit as she followed while conducting a computer check on the vehicle’s license plate.

 Shiver then allegedly reversed “towards the patrol car,” forcing her to steer away from a collision, police said.